 Sales in the Avery Segment are principally generated in North America, Europe and Australia with a market leading position.
 There is a small developing presence in Latin America as well.
 Avery markets its products to consumers and small businesses through many channels that include the mass-market merchandisers, retail superstores, wholesalers, "e-tailers" and contract stationers.
-The business reaches consumers through marketing activities including Avery.com.
+The business reaches consumers through marketing activities including avery.com, pcnametag.com and mabelslabels.com.

-The majority of products in the Printable Media category are used by businesses and individual consumers consistently throughout a year; however, in the BOPWI category, North American consumers engage in the back-to-school surge during the third quarter.
+The majority of products in the Printable Media category are used by businesses and individual consumers consistently throughout a year; however, in the BOPWI category, North American consumers engage in the back-to-school surge during the third guarter.

 Although Avery enjoys a market leading position, product obsolescence due to technological trends, the insurgence of private label products and customer consolidation in the office product retail industry has resulted in significant volume and price competition.
-In response, Avery has developed market leading brand awareness and loyalty, supported by the ongoing introduction of innovative products and strong customer service.
+In response, Avery has developed market leading brand awareness and loyalty, supported by the ongoing introduction of innovative products, new channels to market and strong customer service.

-The Avery Segment had approximately 1,900 employees as of December 31, 2014.
+The Avery Segment had approximately 2,270 employees as of December 31, 2015.